Motion Guide - Installation

 What features does Motion have?

-- Executing external program when detecting movement
+- Execute external program when detecting movement

 - Execute external program at the beginning of an event of several motion detections.